Taxation Courses

 Global Inequality

 Global income and wealth are highly concentrated.
 The richest 2% of the population own about half of the global assets.
-Per capita income in the United States is around $47,000 and in Europe it is around $30,500, while in India it is $3,400 and in Congo, it is $329.
+Per capita income in the United States is around $66,000 and in Europe it is around $38,500, while in India it is $6,400 and in Congo, it is $1,100.
 There are equally unsettling inequalities in longevity, health, and education.
 In this interdisciplinary seminar, we ask what duties nations and individuals have to address these inequalities and what are the best strategies for doing so.
 What role must each country play in helping itself?
 What is the role of international agreements and agencies, of NGOs, of political institutions, and of corporations in addressing global poverty?
 How do we weigh policies that emphasize growth against policies that emphasize within-country equality, health, or education?
 In seeking answers to these questions, the class will combine readings on the law and economics of global development with readings on the philosophy of global justice.
 A particular focus will be on the role that legal institutions, both domestic and international, play in discharging these duties.
 For, example, we might focus on how a nation with natural resources can design legal institutions to ensure they are exploited for the benefit of the citizens of the country.
-Students will be expected to write a paper (20-25 pages), which may qualify for substantial writing credit.
+Students will be expected to write a paper (6000-7500 words), which may qualify for substantial writing credit.
 Non-law students need instructor consent to enroll.
-Class participation may also be considered in final grading.
+Participation may be considered in final grading.
+This class will begin the week of January 2, 2023.

 Previously: